Andy Frost (radio personality): Hockey broadcasting

 As the color commentator for the NHL's Winnipeg Jets for 3 seasons (1982-1985), Frost returned to work on radio covering NHL Hockey in Toronto.
 Toronto is one of Canada's largest hockey markets and Frost broke into the competitive market in 1996 as the host of the post-game show "Leaf Talk" on AM 640.
-Further, Frost was the Public Address announcer/voice of the Toronto Maple Leafs from 1999 to 2000 season, when the Toronto Maple Leafs moved to their new venue, Air Canada Centre, until he was not re-signed after the 2015–2016 season.
+Further, Frost became the third public address announcer in the history of the Toronto Maple Leafs franchise, beginning in the 1999-2000 season, when the Toronto Maple Leafs moved to their new venue, Air Canada Centre, until he was not re-signed after the 2015–2016 season.
+Mike Ross succeeded Frost as the team's public address announcer in the 2016-2017 season.

 Psychedelic Psunday

-Psychedelic Psunday aired on Toronto's Q107 every Sunday until May 2018 from 9:00 a.m. to 9:00 p.m.
+"Psychedelic Psunday" aired on Toronto's Q107 every Sunday for 33 years, until the show ended in 2018.
 The program consisted entirely of music from the psychedelic era, spanning from 1965 to 1975.
 The program began with Alice Cooper's rendition of "Hello Hooray".
-Andy Frost hosted from 12 noon to 6:00 p.m.
 The Doors, Led Zeppelin, Neil Young, The Beatles and Pink Floyd were most commonly heard throughout the program.